-This first side of law and economics is basically an application of economics to an unusual set of data and problems.
-The other side of law and economics is a bit different.
+Law and economics: The other side of our topic is a bit different.
 It sees the relationship between economics and law as a partnership between autonomous disciplines.
-Just as lawyers have a great deal to learn from economists about how to analyze legal rules and principles, economists have a great deal to learn from lawyers about how these rules and principles actually function in the real world.
+Just as lawyers have a great deal to learn from economists about how to analyze legal rules and principles, economists have much to learn from lawyers about how these rules and principles actually function in the real world.
 Economics supplies the analytic rigor; law supplies the institutional knowledge.
-No analysis of legal phenomena is likely to generate useful results without marrying both of these disciplines.

 Law and economics has a long history tracing back to Jeremy Bentham, Adam Smith, John Stewart Mill, and Karl Marx; but the modern discipline owes most to Ronald Coase, the winner of the 1991 Nobel Prize in Economics.
 Coase’s foundational paper, The Problem of Social Cost (1960), forms the intellectual core of this course.
 Although we do not read the paper, we will work through the essential ideas behind the Coase Theorem, the thesis that under certain conditions the allocation of legal rights has no impact on social wealth (although it does have an impact on how that wealth is distributed).
 The class will examine how the fundamental insight of the Coase Theorem applies in legal contexts such as accident law, contract law, property law, criminal law, and consumer law.